Man of Violence: Production

 The film was shot on location in England and Tunisia.

 Critical reception

 Monthly Film Bulletin wrote: "Abysmal espionage melodrama, spiced with sex episodes and outbursts of violence, with an overly intricate plot which is, perhaps fortunately, impossible to follow.
 The general level of the acting matches the inanity of the script."

 Home media

-The BFI have released Man of Violence on DVD and Blu-ray through its Flipside strand, together with the film The Big Switch.
-The sleve notes state: "Pete Walker's affectionate low-budget homage to the gangster thriller is packed with sights and sounds from a Britain about to swing out of the Sixties and into a somewhat less optimistic decade.
+The BFI have released Man of Violence on DVD and Blu-ray through its Flipside strand, together with Walker's 1968 film The Big Switch.
+The sleeve notes state: "Pete Walker's affectionate low-budget homage to the gangster thriller is packed with sights and sounds from a Britain about to swing out of the Sixties and into a somewhat less optimistic decade.
 Man of Violence offers not only rare glimpses of a world gone by but also some twists on generic convention."